A B C D E F G H I J M N O P R S T V W

 Exception-Based Reporting (EBR)

-Analysis of any unusual trends or patterns across reports and is used to identify any suspicious activity.
-The cause is investigated and any mitigating actions are taken accordingly.
-In the retail industry, exception-based reporting analyzes every transaction that occurs at a Point of Sale; typically the types of transactions that are caught by exception based reporting include fraudulent refunds or voids.
+Analysis of any unusual trends or patterns across reports used to identify any suspicious activity.
+The cause is investigated, and any mitigating actions are taken accordingly.
+In the retail industry, exception-based reporting analyzes every transaction that occurs at a Point of Sale; typically, the types of transactions that are caught by exception-based reporting include fraudulent refunds or voids.

 External Auditor Responsibilities

-External auditors are responsible for affirming the accuracy of financial reports to all outside parties including investors and regulatory agencies.
-In the US, external auditors also provide an evaluation of publicly-held company's internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act.
+External auditors are responsible for affirming the accuracy of financial reports to all outside parties, including investors and regulatory agencies.
+In the U.S., external auditors also evaluate publicly held companies' internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act.

 External Service Provider